 - Support funding of the recommendations.

 Let's remember that systemic racism is engrained at all levels of government.
-We must continue to use our voting power to elect individuals who are open to having a dialogue about systemic racism and its impact on the African American community.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+We must continue to use our voting power to elect individuals who are open to having a dialogue about systemic racism and its impact on the African American community.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.